Ghulam Ahmed Perwez: Rational interpretation of the Quran

-Economic re-organization
+Economic re-organisation

 Parwez held the view that the Quran is the only binding force of Pakistani society; and thus, its community should be in perfect alignment with the commandments of Islam in all aspects.
-Regarding the issue of Riba Khaled Ahmed mentions that the works of Parwez "are currently banned or under attack".
+Regarding the issue of Riba, Khaled Ahmed mentions that the works of Parwez "are currently banned or under attack."
 Parwez argued that the correct definition of this term, according to the Quran, is any excess return on a loan above the amount that was lent.
 According to Parwez, the Quran allows a return on actual contributions and efforts, and not on pure capital investments.
 Even charging for a product above its actual worth Parwez saw as Ribba, claiming that the "fair price" should be decided by society, and not arbitrarily by the sellers.
 He also disagreed with the orthodox emphasis on the concept of "risk" in interest based lending, arguing that if risk was an important factor in making such financial transactions allowable, then gambling would be allowed by the Quran, when it is not.
-Parwez summarized his views on riba as follows:
+Parwez summarised his views on riba as follows: